The Cathedral That Refused to Stay Unfinished

 I was fascinated by the panoramic view, but also by the staggering stone-cut detail of the steeple, the roof, and its supporting towers.

-The weather was cold and blustery that afternoon.
-I pulled down my cap to slow the wind and stuck my camera lens through the steel fence.
-While perched there the bells below me gonged three o’clock.
-The vibrations were carried in the stone and fence.
-I was glad I was above and not in the belfry when they went off!
+That afternoon was cold and blustery.
+I pulled my cap low against the wind and pressed my camera lens through the steel mesh.
+At exactly three o'clock, the bells below me gonged.
+The vibrations surged through the stone and the fence.

 A keyhole shot from the steeple stairs to the “Musical Dome” (in blue) and the Ukrainian refugee camp (white tents) now parked in the downtown bus lot.
 The latter “structures of hope” is where Moriah was working while I was foolin’ around.

 Today I have a greater appreciation for the famous watercolor of Vincenz Statz.
 It is a visionary work, painted before the Dom steeples were completed.
 Statz gave it to the lead architect on the project, Ernst Zwirner, on the occasion of his birthday.
-It was titled Und fertig wird er doch! or “And he'll finish it after all!”
+It was titled Und fertig wird er doch! or “And it is finished it after all!”

 After 632 years, that is quite an accomplishment.